Michael F. MacKay, JD, CPA, MSIA, is a retired healthcare

 Oversight Committee, member of CHADD Affiliate & Membership Committee, member of the

 CHADD Board of Directors and Treasurer for the organization.
-Ms. Michel joined her local
+She joined her local

-CHADD Board in 1994 and served as the Coordinator for CHADD of Greater Baltimore for four
+CHADD board in 1994, served as the coordinator for CHADD of Greater Baltimore for four